October 15, 2020

-It has me asking myself, Does anything I do for another person come anywhere close to this exquisite nature of extraordinary love poured into the lowliest, ordinary, undignified act of service?”
-Further, is there anything I have ever done, great or small, that would merit this granular level of description.
-It’s just so easy to get caught up in the undertow of oughts and should and duty bound obligatory service.
-On the other hand it’s easy to be sucked into the seduction of wanting to do something extraordinary and grandiose.
+It has me asking myself, Does anything I do for another person come anywhere close to this exquisite nature of extraordinary love poured into the lowliest, ordinary, undignified act of service?
+Further, is there anything I have ever done, great or small, that would merit this granular level of description?
+It’s just so easy to get caught up in the undertow of oughts and shoulds and duty-bound obligatory service.
+On the other hand, it’s easy to be sucked into the seduction of wanting to do something extraordinary and grandiose.
 What slays me about this story is the way Jesus takes the most menial ordinary and unmentionable act of service and fills it with such love that two thousand years later we still can’t get over it.

 I think this must have been something of what Mother Teresa meant when she said, “We can do no great things—only small things with great love.”

 Abba Father, we thank you for your Son, Jesus, who takes an unmentionable and undignified act of service and makes it something we can’t stop speaking of.
 Lead me in this way of living today.
-We pray in Jesus name.
-Amen.
+We pray in Jesus’ name, amen.

-- Why such detail in this description?
+1. Why such detail in this description?
 What’s your take?

-- What holds you back from pouring your very best into the most menial and ordinary acts?
+3. What holds you back from pouring your very best into the most menial and ordinary acts?